vishnuabhi4/TODO-Task-JS-CRUD/README.md

 * ***Attribute:HTML elements can have various attributes, depending on their type and purpose.
 For example, a button element might have attributes like id, class, type, name, and custom attributes like data-bs-dismiss***
 * Effect of Attribute Setting: The effect of setting an attribute depends on the attribute itself.
 Some attributes control the element's behavior, appearance, or functionality.
 For example, setting the data-bs-dismiss attribute to "modal" on a Bootstrap button element might indicate that clicking the button should close a modal dialog.
 * `add.click();` In JavaScript, most HTML elements have a click() method.
 This method, when called on a reference to an HTML element, simulates a user clicking that element.
 It triggers a click event on the element as if it had been clicked by the user.
+* Use Cases:
+_This approach is often used to automate interactions with web pages.
+For example, you might use it to programmatically click a button to submit a form or to trigger a modal dialog to open.
+It's also used in automated testing and scripting to simulate user interactions with a web page._